skrey/yellow-extensions/source/draft/README.md

 ## How to find draft pages

 You can use the [search extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/search).
-Once you're logged in with your user account, you can search for `status:draft`.
+Once you're logged in with your user account, you can search with the `status:draft` filter for draft pages.
 This allows you to find all draft pages.

 ## Examples